2014 Hiram vs. Mount St. Joseph women's basketball game: The game

 The game itself followed the theme of brain cancer awareness.
 MSJ had special gray uniforms made for the game, but Benjamin did not tell Hill until the team was in the locker room.
-Gray is recognized as a color for brain cancer awareness (similar to pink and breast cancer), signifying gray matter.
+Gray is recognized as a color for brain cancer awareness (similar to pink for breast cancer), signifying gray matter.
 During pregame warmups, Hiram wore "Play for 22" T-shirts with "MSJ" on the front.
 Many local celebrities were in attendance, as were several national sports luminaries—among them Tennessee women's coach Pat Summitt, Buffalo Bills running back Fred Jackson, and WNBA stars Tamika Catchings, Elena Delle Donne, and Skylar Diggins.

 Hill started the game, and after MSJ won the opening tip, they ran a play designed to get Hill a layup for the opening points of the game.
 The play had been practiced regularly, and the night before the game, MSJ's coaching staff had a dinner with their counterparts from Hiram at which both staffs discussed the play.
 Hill made the left-handed layup, and the game was immediately stopped.
 Both teams gave Hill a standing ovation, she was presented with the game ball, and was then helped to the bench by her father.
 Due to nausea caused by the medication she was taking to control some of the symptoms of her cancer, she spent most of the game on the bench.